L3gomancer/ImageMagickQuickGuide/README.md

 ---

-The program comes with a few builtin image to work with, generated this way
+The program comes with a few builtin images to work with, generated this way
 >`magick rose: rose.gif`

 ![a](images/rose.gif)